lch14forever/shotgunmetagenomics-nf/docs/output.md

 # nf-core/shotgunmetagenomics: Output

 This document describes the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 <!-- TODO nf-core: Write this documentation describing your workflow's output -->